"A great place to train! Nice people, very knowledgeable instructor.

 It is truly a wonderful learning environment and if you are looking for a place to get a incredible workout while learning some great self defense skills, look no further and check this place out!" via Yelp

 Being both aerobic and anaerobic, Muay Thai places huge stress on your cardiopulmonary systems.
 With continued practice, your body will adapt to the demands of the sport, and improved cardiovascular performance is one of the many payoffs.

 "Each time we face our fear, we gain strength, courage and confidence in the doing."

 As a practicioner, whether you realize it or not, you build your confidence every time you show up to class.
 Just stepping into the gym takes courage and every time you do it, you get stronger.

 Confidence is great, and actually a necessary component for success.
-But if confidence comes without humility, it is just cockiness.
-The key to learn anything is indeed humility, which itself suppresses frustration.
+But if confidence comes without humility, it is just arrogance (cockiness).
+The best approach to learn anything is with joy, and here humility suppresses all frustration.